Sjord/Sjord.github.io/_posts/2023-11-01-securing-api-html-fragments.md

 The disadvantage of this is that changing the content type from `text/html` to something else disables cross-origin read blocking (CORB).
 CORB protects certain responses from being read through side-channel attacks.
 It only protects HTML, XML and JSON responses, so marking our response as something else disables this protection.

 Conceptually, the response is not really a binary stream, and `text/html` fits better.
 There is not really a standard MIME type for HTML fragments.
-I think there should be!
+Perhaps there should be!

 ### Attachment disposition

 Using `Content-Disposition: attachment` instructs the browser to handle the response as a download.
 The document is not shown and no JavaScript is executed, so this is a suitable solution.

 The browser downloads the response as HTML file.
 Of course, it would be logically for a user to immediately open this downloaded file to inspect what is in it, partially defeating the protection.
 When opened this way, the file is served from the file system and not from the domain.
 This means that cross-site scripting is not effective anymore (because the script does not run on the same origin).
 Content injection may still be trustworthy, because the user just downloaded this file from a trusted domain.
-Other protecting headers, such as `Content-Security-Policy`, no longer apply if the file is opened from disk.
+Other protecting headers, such as `Content-Security-Policy`, no longer apply because the file is opened from disk.

 ### Sandbox